 If the employer or insurer does not serve a notice of intention to discontinue benefits or a petition to discontinue benefits under Minnesota Statutes, section 176.238, at the same time a narrative maximum medical improvement report is served, then the report must be served with a cover letter containing the information in subitems (1) to (6).
 Serving the cover letter with the maximum medical improvement report does not replace the notice of intention to discontinue benefits or petition to discontinue benefits required by Minnesota Statutes, section 176.238.
 The cover letter must include:

-information identifying the employee by name, social security number, and date of injury;
+information identifying the employee by name, worker identification number (WID) or Social Security number, and date of injury;

 information identifying the employer and insurer;